 – – –

 December 1, 2017: Guess what?
-I returned back to ToNe Sushi after two years! 😀 A cold night in Toronto proved to be a sushi kind of night and after not wanting to wait for another Japanese restaurant, we came here for dinner (I had such fond memories of this place as you can view from the review above).
+I returned back to ToNe Sushi after two years! 😀 A cold night in Toronto proved to be a sushi kind of night and after not wanting to wait in line for a table at another Japanese restaurant, we came here for dinner (I had such fond memories of this place as you can view from the review above).

 On this Friday night, we were lucky to get a spot just after 7 p.m. despite the restaurant being nearly full already.
 I already knew I wanted to order sushi so I got the Roll Set 5 Spicy combo (the same one that Diana got years ago).
 Ken ordered the Roll Set 2 (14 pcs) with Tempura.
 Our eyes were bigger than our stomachs and because we were hungry, we also ordered the Chicken Katsu and Edamame for starters too.